 Mental Behavioral Health Management

-The Open Doors Network created by Voices For Florida is a promising and well-coordinated framework, designed to serve exploited and trafficked children and young adults up to the age of 24 in five Florida pilot regions.
+The Open Doors Network created by Voices For Florida is a well-coordinated framework, designed to serve exploited and trafficked children and young adults 10 – age of 24 in five Florida pilot regions.
 More Too Life is honored to serve as the chosen organization for the Suncoast Region, including Sarasota, Manatee, Hillsborough and Pinellas counties.
 Our collaborators include various in-county human service providers, including DCF, SCC, and DJJ, found in all our four counties.
 However, this contract allows us to have an extended reach within the entire state of Florida.
 Hereby, we are able to work more effectively with our other four partner organizations across the state, adding up to 20 counties.
 This allows us to strengthen our program and award winning framework model by galvanizing our innovative survivor led, victim-centered services across county lines and collect more accurate data on the traffickers and buyers operating across the state.
 We have determined that almost all of our CSEC victims have been trafficked outside of their home county, reaching as far as Orlando or Miami, which is why we emphasize an inter-county approach.

 Even though human trafficking is illegal in every country, issues often intensify when laws aren’t enforced and there is a misunderstanding in the victim identification and offender jurisdiction.
 More Too Life, Inc, has an immediate first care advocacy and response when called upon as well as, community awareness initiatives, in schools, hospitals and the judicial courts.
 Additionally, our founder has been a key figure in the anti trafficking movement and the language and input in legislation that has passed federally and in the Florida legislature which has directly affected millions of victims across the nation.